LrWm3/kubernetes-prod-research/README.md

 - Can leverage GPU / support GPU-passthrough / provisioning
 - Self-hosted heroku? deviates from the design I had planned, but might be nice for people who want more control over their platform

+## General Notes

+For notes I have as I am doing other research

+- [The Serverless Framework](https://github.com/serverless/serverless) isn't kubernetes driven, but it is interesting.
+If there was a way to take this and apply it to an on-prem platform, it would be very interesting.

 ## FAAS

 FAAS is something in particular I've always been quite interested in.
 I found a list of FAAS [in this article](https://blog.alexellis.io/introducing-functions-as-a-service/), at the end of section 2.